Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 “Mental health issues in children and teenagers have been steadily increasing over the last decade or so,” says pediatric psychologist Ethan Benore, PhD.
-“However, in the last two years — in part related to the pandemic — there has been a significant increase in teens who are facing mental health difficulties.”
+“However, since 2020 — in part because of the pandemic — there’s been a significant increase in teens who are facing mental health difficulties.”

 At puberty, some parts of teens’ brains are fully developed, like the part responsible for generating emotions — but other functions are still in development, including the ability to manage and regulate those emotions.
 In other words, teens have big feelings that they can’t always figure out how to deal with.